SONGs

 “Hotel Rooms and Quiet Mornings” is a reflective modern country song about trading a fast, high-pressure life for something quieter and more meaningful.
 It contrasts years of success, travel, and late nights with the peace of slowing down, finding stillness, and learning what really feels like winning.
-It will ring a bell with close friends!
+Grounded in honest storytelling and warm imagery, the song celebrates calm mornings, self-awareness, and the kind of peace that only comes with time.

 “Silverado” is a modern country song about growing older alongside something you love.
 Framed as a story about an aging truck, the song slowly reveals a deeper bond built on loyalty, shared miles, and the quiet ache of time passing.
 It’s a warm, reflective look at holding on when the world says let go, and choosing love over replacement.